Zeromix9/Server-Creation-Tool/README.md

 # Server Creation Tool
-A Tool to easily create Server via SteamCMD
+A Tool that allows you to easily create game servers.

 Requirements:
 - Internet connection